ninedotnine/danso.ca/blog/intro.md

 The colour scheme is a subset of [Solarized](http://ethanschoonover.com/solarized), because I'm unoriginal and always use the same colours for everything.

-I don't use cabal, because frankly I don't understand it.
+I don't use cabal because frankly I don't understand it.
 I tried to once, but things just didn't work out between us.
 I use a plain old makefile to automate my builds.

 ### Credit